awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 ## Monitoring with Amazon CloudWatch<a name="monitoring-cloudwatch"></a>

 You can monitor DB instances using Amazon CloudWatch, which collects and processes raw data from Amazon RDS into readable, near real\-time metrics\.
-These statistics are recorded for a period of two weeks, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
 By default, Amazon RDS metric data is automatically sent to CloudWatch in 1\-minute periods\.
-For more information about CloudWatch, see [What Are Amazon CloudWatch, Amazon CloudWatch Events, and Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.
+For more information about CloudWatch, see [ What Is Amazon CloudWatch?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.

+Data points with a period of 60 seconds \(1 minute\) are available for 15 days, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
+For more information about CloudWatch metrics retention, see [Metrics Retention](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#metrics-retention) in the *Amazon CloudWatch User Guide*\.

 **Note**
 If you are using Amazon RDS Performance Insights, additional metrics are available\.
 For more information, see [Performance Insights Metrics Published to Amazon CloudWatch](USER_PerfInsights.Cloudwatch.md)\.